Module: Plotting#

 )

-Now, we can use the pl module to create some plots.
+We can also use the pl module to compare between different segmentation methods.
 All we need to do is pass our dictionary of SegTraQ objects.

 [7]: